Urigo/graphql-modules/docs/introduction/subscriptions.md

 sidebar_label: Subscriptions
 ---

 Subscriptions are GraphQL operations that watch events emitted from your backend.
 GraphQL-Modules supports GraphQL subscriptions with a little modification in your server code.
-You can **[read more](https://github.com/apollographql/subscriptions-transport-ws)** about subscriptions.
+You can **[read more](https://github.com/apollographql/subscriptions-transport-ws)** about **SubscriptionServer**.

 Subscriptions need to have defined `PubSub` implementation in your GraphQL-Modules application.